 - new forms of scholarly publishing

-Today's academic librarians are involved in a variety of challenging activities devoted to meeting the information needs of students, faculty, researchers, and other library users.
+Today's academic librarians are involved in a variety of challenging activities devoted to meeting the information needs of students, faculty, researchers, and other campus stakeholders.

-- collaborate with classroom faculty, computer specialists, and instructional developers
+- collaborate with classroom faculty, information technology specialists, and instructional developers

 - consult with individuals in analyzing, identifying, and fulfilling their information needs